Who is Nationwide Credit & Collection?

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell NCC it’s your policy to deal with everything in writing.
 Ask for a letter with details about the original debt, then hang up.
-If they keep calling, send them a cease & desist letter.
+If they keep calling, send them a cease and desist letter.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate collection agency is illegal if you owe them.
 However, bank account and credit card information should be kept private.